MeirDukhan/challenges/README.md

 This script does the following
 1. Create key pair to access the EC2 Ubuntu instance
 2. Create a Security Group with proper setup to allow:
-a.
-SSH _only_ from the machine running this script
+A. SSH _only_ from the machine running this script
-b. connection to Prometheus on port 9090 from everywhere
+B. connection to Prometheus on port 9090 from everywhere
-c. connection to Grafana on port 3000 from everywhere
+C. connection to Grafana on port 3000 from everywhere
-d. connection to Graphite on port 80 from everywhere
+D. connection to Graphite on port 80 from everywhere

 3. Create an Ubuntu EC2 instance in the created Security Group